NexPlayer/Android-SDK/agora.md

 	```
 ## Sample app

-For more detail, you can see the implementation in the sample app [here](https://customer.nexplayersdk.com/download.php?id=349&token=VOYFXcK3WjKyCzeUcHB4ozmHwqo8z3E9)
+For more detail, you can see the implementation in the sample app [here](https://customer.nexplayersdk.com/download.php?id=364&token=ViM33Ty2dUJosJ6mi4bMB8xiUwhFMCSE) or download [apk](https://customer.nexplayersdk.com/download.php?id=363&token=0vUE9LdLNdzOqTVfLmy15X3FljQHIn2a)

 ## Download Agora SDK